 ---

 Mentoring: 15th-27th June 2023, Elisa is one of the mentors at Nomadic School Little Fun Palace in the Alps, Trentino, Italy.
-More info.
+More info

 ---

 Advising: May/June 2023, Elisa is advising the creation process of Asya Deynekina for her graduation work at SNDO School for New Dance Development.
-Premiere: 1st - 3rd of June Temple, Amsterdam.
+Premiere: 1st - 3rd of June Temple, Amsterdam

 ---

-Residency: 8th-14th May 2023, Elisa is one of the residents of the program 'Atelier per lo spazio pubblico' at Lavanderia a Vapore, Collegno (IT).
+Residency: 8th-14th May 2023, Elisa is one of the residents of the program 'Atelier per lo spazio pubblico' at Lavanderia a Vapore, Collegno (IT)

 ---

-Show: 23rd-24th June 2023, Himalaya at Synergy Festival.
+Show: 23rd-24th June 2023, Himalaya will be shown during Synergy Festival.
 Amsterdam (NL).
+More info

 ---